amethyst/amethyst/book/src/concepts/system.md

 }
 ```

 This system makes the current main camera (obtained through the `amethyst::renderer::ActiveCamera` resource) go up by 0.1 unit every iteration of the game loop!
+Notice that as the `ActiveCamera` resource does not implement `Default`, we had to use `ReadExpect`.

 However, this approach is pretty rare because most of the time you don't know what entity you want to manipulate, and in fact you may want to apply your changes to multiple entities.